+In high transmit power regimes (above 15 dBm) under weaker LoS conditions ($\kappa$=6), MA-MRT lags behind FPA-MRT mainly because the stronger random NLoS component diminishes gains from antenna repositioning and MA-MRT’s simplistic power allocation is less adaptive than FPA-MRT’s fractional programming approach.
 A key observation is the impact of the Rician factor on system performance.
 As the Rician factor decreases from $\kappa=100$ to $\kappa=6$ transitioning from strong to weaker LoS conditions, there is a noticeable decline in performance for MA-enabled schemes, particularly MA-MRT, due to the reduced availability of deterministic channel components.
 Encouragingly, MA-ZF maintains robustness across both strong and moderate LoS scenarios.
 In summary, MA-enabled systems exhibit superior or comparable performance to FPA-based systems, with MA-ZF consistently outperforming MA-MRT.
 These results highlight the performance gains achieved by optimizing antenna positions, especially in strong LoS environments.
 Nonetheless, it is important to note that MAs alone cannot replace well-designed transmit beamforming; instead, they work in synergy with beamforming to maximize overall system performance.